sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

                                                              ; FSM state of the services bound to a particular ; asic_instance.
 ```

+**2. Approach to control the warm restart lifecycle with multiple instances**

 There needs to be a process or a script to watch the state of an "asic_instance" group of services.
-Two approaches here

   1. Introduce a new process named "warmBootd" running in the linux host.
     - It monitors the WARM_RESTART_TABLE which we introduced above on the state of an asic_instance, when an action is initiated.